-Exclusive: 'High Times' ready to roll with public offering - sources
+'High Times' ready to roll with public offering

 3 Min Read

-(Reuters) - The publisher of iconic marijuana enthusiast magazine, "High Times," plans to take the company public in the fall, two sources familiar with the situation told Reuters this week, as an increasing number of U.S. states legalize the drug.
+(Reuters) - The publisher of marijuana enthusiast magazine, "High Times," plans to take the company public, High Times Holding Corp announced Thursday, as an increasing number of U.S. states legalize the drug.

-Oreva Capital, which in June announced it had bought a controlling interest in High Times for $70 million, is selling the company to special purpose acquisition company (SPAC), Origo Acquisition Corp, for $250 million, the sources said.
+Oreva Capital, which in June announced it had bought a controlling stake in High Times for $70 million, is selling the company to special purpose acquisition company (SPAC), Origo Acquisition Corp (OACQ.O), for $250 million.

+"High Times is one of few household names in the cannabis industry," said High Times Chief Executive Adam Levin, who will continue to run the company post-merger.

 SPACs like Origo have no assets but use IPO proceeds and bank financing to take companies public through acquisitions.
-High Times expects to list by October on Nasdaq, but it is unclear what the ticker will be, said the source, who wished to remain anonymous because he is not allowed to speak to the media about the deal.
+High Times expects to list by October on Nasdaq, but it is unclear what the ticker will be, a source familiar with the situation told Reuters.

+The source wished to remain anonymous because he is not allowed to speak to the media about the deal.

-Oreva and Nasdaq declined to comment.
+Nasdaq declined to comment.
+Reuters exclusively reported about the impending IPO on Thursday morning.

 Origo is taking High Times public at a time when eight U.S. states and Washington, D.C. have legalized recreational use of marijuana by adults.

-Investors have shied away from most companies that have direct ties to the marijuana industry because the drug remains illegal under federal law.
-However, this listing creates an investment opportunity for retail investors in a company that is close, but not directly involved, in the sale of cannabis.
+Investors have shied away from most companies that have direct ties to the marijuana industry because the drug remains illegal under U.S. federal law.
+However, this listing creates an opportunity for retail investors in a company that is close to the sale of cannabis, but not directly involved in it.

-"This is a market that is growing at a 27 percent annual growth rate," said Troy Dayton, chief executive officer of cannabis investment and research firm the Arcview Group.
+"This is a market that is growing at a 27 percent annual growth rate," said Troy Dayton, chief executive officer of the Arcview Group, a cannabis investment and research firm.
 The market is expected to exceed $22.6 billion in revenue in 2021, up from $6.7 billion in 2016, according to Arcview.

 That demand continues to grow despite efforts by U.S. Attorney General Jeff Sessions to roll back federal protections for medical marijuana, Dayton said.